Add Cluster Nodes

 -

-If your cluster nodes cannot connect to the Internet, you also need to prepare a Linux server to create a image registry, and this server must be connected to the KubeSphere Enterprise cluster node network, with at least 100 GB of disk space mounted in the /mnt/registry directory.
+If your cluster nodes cannot connect to the Internet, you also need to prepare a Linux server to create a image registry, and this server must be connected to the KubeSphere cluster node network, with at least 100 GB of disk space mounted in the /mnt/registry directory.

 -